-Terminator is a terminal emulator released under General Public License and is available for GNU/Linux Platform.
-The application program lets you use multiple splitted and resized terminals, all at once on a single screen similar to tmux terminal multiplexer.
+Terminator is a Linux terminal emulator, which is released under General Public License and is available for GNU/Linux operating systems.
+The application program lets you use multiple splitted and resized terminals, all at once on a single screen similar to the tmux terminal multiplexer.

 How it is Different

 Having multiple Gnome Terminal in one window in a very flexible manner is a plus for Linux nerds.

 Terminator is aimed at those who normally arrange lots of terminals near each other, but don’t want to use a frame-based window manager.